 - Financial statements if XBRL

-Failure to comply with the above mentioned timeline will incur a penalty of S$300 per financial year for each filing.
+Failure to comply with the above-mentioned timeline will incur a penalty of S$300 per financial year for each filing.
 Even after the submission of AR, you will need to submit your Income Tax Return with the Inland Revenue Authority of Singapore (IRAS).